 \section{Technical Approach}

-This work aims to develop a concise and efficient visual-language graph representation for large-scale multi-floor indoor environments given RGB-D observations and odometry.
-The graph should facilitate the indexing of semantic concepts through natural language queries and enable robotic navigation in multi-floor environments.
-We address this by proposing \textbf{H}ierarchical \textbf{O}pen-\textbf{V}ocabulary \textbf{S}cene \textbf{G}raphs, in short \ours.
-In the following, we describe (i) the construction of a 3D segment-level open-vocabulary map (Sec.~\ref{subsec:segment_map_creation}), (ii) the generation of the hierarchical open-vocabulary scene graphs (Sec.~\ref{subsec:scene_graph_creation}), and (iii) language-conditioned navigation across large-scale environments (Sec.~\ref{subsec:scene_graph_navigation}).
+\rebuttal{This work aims to develop a concise and efficient visual-language graph representation for large-scale multi-floor indoor environments given RGB-D observations and odometry.
+The graph should facilitate the indexing of multi-level semantic concepts through natural language queries} such as ``the first floor'' (floor level), ``the office on the first floor'' (room level), and ``the plant in the office on the second floor'' (object level).
+Additionally, the graph should be actionable and enable a robot to localize and navigate semantically and spatially in the environment without additional geometric maps. \rebuttal{We address this by introducing} \textbf{H}ierarchical \textbf{O}pen-\textbf{V}ocabulary \textbf{S}cene \textbf{G}raphs, \rebuttal{in short \ours{}}.
+The overall pipeline consists of two stages.
+We first create a 3D segment-level open-vocabulary map and then build a hierarchical open-vocabulary scene graph based on the map.
+In the following sections, we describe (i) the construction of the 3D segment-level open-vocabulary map (Sec.~\ref{subsec:segment_map_creation}), (ii) the creation of the hierarchical open-vocabulary scene graph (Sec.~\ref{subsec:scene_graph_creation}), and (iii) how to use the graph for language-conditioned navigation across a large-scale environment (Sec.~\ref{subsec:scene_graph_navigation}).
 Fig.~\ref{fig:overview} presents an overview of our method.